-Where the plains meets the foothills of the Canadian Rockies you will be lead by a Blackfoot guide who will interpret the plains buffalo culture.
+Where the plains meet the foothills of the Canadian Rockies, you will be led by a Blackfoot guide who will interpret the plains buffalo culture.

 Through several indoor and outdoor exhibits, you will learn about the aboriginal Plains People who were clever hunters and used the 11 meter high cliff to kill the buffalo and then skillfully processed the carcasses.